dompatmore/pet-problem/README.md

 - You may wonder why you see a number rather than a name-it's because we've moved that information into a separate table and are referencing it using the id.
 We can access it by using a `join` statement.
 See if you can use this so that you can return the name of the owner, not just the id.

 - At this point you might find it challenging to move between SQL and Ruby.
 One of the features of rails is its ActiveRecord, which makes it easier to think more about objects than SQL statements.
-Similar frameworks are [https://sequel.jeremyevans.net/](Sequel) and [https://rom-rb.org/learn/core/5.2/quick-setup/](Ruby Object Mapper).
+Similar frameworks are [Sequel](https://sequel.jeremyevans.net/) and [Ruby Object Mapper](https://rom-rb.org/learn/core/5.2/quick-setup/).
 Try using either and see if it is easier to retrieve the data you want to display. *If successful*, there's still some duplication in the pets table-create another table, and ensure your endpoint of listing all the pets and their owner work.

 - Instead of manually entering pets into the table, create an endpoint that allows you to pass in that information.